 Goods and Services Tax is set to bring along a new regime of business compliance in India.
 Large organizations have the requisite resources and expertise to address these requirements.
-Startups and Small and Medium Enterprises (SMEs) on flip side may struggle to comply to these provisions.
-To resolve such scenarios, government has introduced composition scheme under GST, which is merely an extension of current scheme under VAT law.
+On the flip side, many startups and Small and Medium Enterprises (SMEs) may struggle to comply with these provisions.
+To resolve such scenarios, the government has introduced Composition Scheme under GST, which is merely an extension o the current scheme under VAT law.

-Composition Scheme under GST, a taxpayer is required to file one summarized return on quarterly basis, instead of three monthly returns as applicable for normal businesses.
+When opting for the Composition Scheme under GST, a taxpayer will be required to file summarized returns on a quarterly basis, instead of three monthly returns (as applicable for normal businesses).

 Q1.
 Who can opt for Composition Scheme?

 Ans.
-Businesses dealing in only goods can only opt for composition scheme, Services Provider have been kept outside the scope of this scheme.
-However restaurant sector taxpayers may also opt for the scheme.
+Businesses dealing only in goods can only opt for composition scheme.
+Services providers have been kept outside the scope of this scheme.
+However, restaurant sector taxpayers may also opt for the scheme.

 Q2.
-What is the Tax Rate applicable on Composition Dealer?
+What is the tax rate applicable on a composition dealer?

 Ans.
-A registered tax payer, who is registered under the Composite Scheme year pay tax at a rate not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.
+A registered taxpayer, who is registered under the Composite Scheme will pay tax at a rate not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.

 Q3.
-Does a Composition Dealer must maintain detailed records?
+Must a Composition Dealer maintain detailed records?

 Q4.
-Does a Composition Dealer have option to avail Input Tax Credit?
+Do Composition Dealers have the option to avail Input Tax Credit?